 DIY Salon – I Can Do Anything Badly

-Join us in San Francisco at Park Life Gallery on Friday 13 February 2015 for a Creative Commons DIY salon.
-This salon features local artists who celebrate inexperience, sharing culture, and self-taught expertise in projects ranging from publishing and printmaking, to web-based collaborative music communities, to building open source libraries and visualizations.
+On Friday 13 February 2015, TBCS organized a Creative Commons DIY salon at Park Life Gallery.
+The salon featured local artists who celebrate inexperience, sharing culture, and self-taught expertise in projects ranging from publishing and printmaking, to web-based collaborative music communities, to building open source libraries and visualizations.

-This event also celebrates the San Francisco launch of I Can Do Anything Badly 2: Learning By Doing is a Shared Responsibility, a Creative Commons licensed artist’s book by Hoël Duret & The Big Conversation Space, designed by Frédéric Teschner, which features conversational interviews in English and French about DIY culture; from computer programming and independent publishing, to Wikipedia and furniture design.
+The salon also celebrated the San Francisco launch of I Can Do Anything Badly 2: Learning By Doing is a Shared Responsibility, a Creative Commons licensed artist’s book by Hoël Duret & The Big Conversation Space, designed by Frédéric Teschner, which features conversational interviews in English and French about DIY culture; from computer programming and independent publishing, to Wikipedia and furniture design.
 Read the book online here.

 Marc Weidenbaum founded the website Disquiet.com in 1996.
 It focuses on the intersection of sound, art, and technology.
 His book Selected Ambient Works Volume II, about the Aphex Twin album of that name, was published by Bloomsbury in 2014 as part of the 33 1/3 series.
 He has written for Nature, the website of The Atlantic, Boing Boing, Down Beat, and numerous other publications.
 His artwork has been exhibited in the San Jose Museum of Art; Gallery of Light DUCTAC, Dubai; Crewest Gallery, Los Angeles; and apex art gallery, Manhattan.
 He initiated and moderates the Disquiet Junto group, where since 2012 musicians respond on SoundCloud to weekly Oulipo-style restrictive compositional projects.
 Since 2012 he has taught a course he developed on the role of sound in the media landscape at the Academy of Art in San Francisco, where he lives.